monk-io/monk-rabbitmq/rabbitmq-persistent-volume/README.md

 # Rabbitmq & Monk

-This repository contains Monk.io template to deploy sonarqube-community system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy rabbitmq with persistent volume system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

 This template includes Nginx as a reverse proxy  with rabbitmq out of box.